scylladb/scylla-manager/docs/source/backup.rst

 * ``-s`` - the time you want the backup to begin
 * ``-i`` - the time interval you want to use in between consecutive backups

+The command returns the task ID.
+You will need this ID for additional actions.
-If you want to run the backup only once, see `Create an ad-hoc backup`_.
+If you want to run the backup only once, leave out the interval argument (``-i``).
 In case when you want the backup to start immediately, but you want it to schedule it to repeat at a determined interval, leave out the start flag (``-s``) and set the interval flag (``-i``) to the time you want the backup to reoccur.

 Schedule a daily backup
 .......................